Hagnander/CppND-Capstone-Snake-Game-Updated/README.md

 ## Project Structure
 ### Execution
-Before starting the game loop the user is ask to enter his/her name and a High-score table is read.
+Before starting the game loop the user is asked to enter his/her name.
+HighScore.txt (the High-score table) is read for use after the game has ended.
 Objects of Player, Controller, Game and Renderer are initialized.
 The game loop runs continuously during gameplay.
 Each turn of the loop, it processes user input, updates the game state, and renders the game.
 It tracks the passage of time to control the rate of gameplay.
 At game over the score is compared with the High-score table and the user is informed about the results.
 The High-score table is saved to file.